curityio/android-haapi-demo-app/README.md

 ## Getting started

+Note that gradle tasks require at least Java 11 to run properly.
+Make sure to have the proper Java SDK version set in `Preferences / Build,Execution,Deployment / Build Tools / Gradle / Gradle JDK` in Android Studio.

 ### Docker Automated Setup

 The required Curity Identity Server setup and connectivity from devices can be automated via a bash script: